OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="activatesession"></a>
 # **ActivateSession**
-> ActivateSessionResponse ActivateSession (ActivateSessionRequest? activateSessionRequest = null)
+> ActivateSessionResponse ActivateSession (ActivateSessionRequest activateSessionRequest = null)